Knorr-Bremse (KBX) German Select VII Conference summary

 Expansion into signaling, especially in North America and Europe, through acquisitions like duagon and TRAVIS, with further M&A expected in signaling.

-Financial strategy prioritizes organic growth, disciplined M&A, and shareholder returns via dividends (40%-50% payout), with share buybacks not a near-term focus.
+Financial strategy prioritizes organic growth, disciplined M&A guided by strict criteria, and shareholder returns via dividends (40%-50% payout), with share buybacks not a near-term focus.

 2026 midterm targets include €8–8.3 billion in revenue, ~14% EBIT margin, and €750–850 million free cash flow.